 Business associates are outside entities or individuals that assist covered entities in performing their functions.
-HIPAA's privacy rule requires that a covered entity enter into a written contract or other arrangement with the business associate in order to disclose PHI to the business associate, and in order to allow the business associate to create or receive PHI on behalf of the covered entity.217 For example, business associates can be providers of legal, actuarial, accounting, consulting, management or financial services.218
+As part of the HITECH Act, some of the HIPAA privacy and security rules now apply directly to business associates.
+The HIPAA privacy rule requires that a covered entity enter into a written contract or other arrangement with the business associate in order to disclose PHI to the business associate, and in order to allow the business associate to create or receive PHI on behalf of the covered entity.
+For example, business associates can be providers of legal, actuarial, accounting, consulting, management or financial services.